News ITSense

 Home > Blog

-cyborg with itsense human augmentation executive ia reality
+cyborg with executive-level human augmentation AI reality

-However, Human Augmentation also raises some ethical and social concerns.
+However, human augmentation also raises some ethical and social concerns.

 What are the ethical limits of human enhancement?

-How will it affect society in general?
+How will this affect society as a whole?

 About the report

-Source: Kapersky official blog
+Source: Kaspersky's official blog

 Leave a comment

-Your e-mail address will not be published.
-Required fields are marked with *.
+Your email address will not be published.
+Required fields are marked with *

 Topics